phillip-haydon/philliphaydon.com/_posts/2012-02-21-service-stack-i-heart-you-my-conversion-from-wcf-to-ss.md

         public ResponseStatus ResponseStatus { get; set; }
     }

-Note: I like to use nested classes for the results because I can name it what it is, and modify it without breaking any other Response classes I make in the future.
+<span class="note">**Note:** I like to use nested classes for the results because I can name it what it is, and modify it without breaking any other Response classes I make in the future.</span>

 The response implements the interface `IHasResponseStatus` (which I think needs to be renamed to ICanHazResponseStatus) which provides the property ResponseStatus, this allows SS to attach it's own information about the response such as exception information.